Earth Notes: On Method F+C Eco-Friendly Laundry Detergent: Review (2010)Updated 2022-09-18 17:28 GMT.

-- Method Free + Clear Eco-Friendly Laundry Detergent
+- MPN: Free + Clear Eco-Friendly Laundry Detergent

 Method "Fresh + Clear" washing detergent rated to work down to 15°C.

 - Rating: 3.5/5

-This review was done done in stages to test it on various wash cycles.
+This review was undertaken in stages to test F+C on various wash cycles.
 We can't do perfect scientific tests with full controls.
 But we can report how Method compares with our other detergents.

 As of July 2010, the two most common laundry detergents we use are Tesco own-brand tablets, and Persil (Unilever) "small&mighty" concentrated liquid.
 Both allow low-temperature washes, though the cheap-and-cheerful tablets don't work well (don't even dissolve) below 30°C. The liquid works reasonably down to the 9°C of a winter cold wash.

 In order to be useful in reducing our footprint, carbon and otherwise, not only does the detergent and packaging itself have to be eco-friendly as Method indeed claims, such as 4x concentrated to ship less water around.
 It also has to be effective in low-temperature and cold washes to reduce the carbon footprint of warmer washes.
 When I asked Method about cold washes the reply was:

 Like most brands we have done our testing at 15C and above and we are happy with the performance.
 We would love to hear how you get on at 9C.

 We bought our first Method "Fresh + Clear" bottle from Waitrose at the equivalent of about 20p per full wash.
 Our current preferred Tesco-own-brand-tablets and small&mighty detergents work out at about 10p per wash normally or on offer, mid-2010 prices.
-(We weren't able to use the voucher on-line that Method sent us.)
+(We were not able to use the voucher on-line that Method sent us.)

 The packaging for the bottle seemed to be fairly adult-proof.
 We needed scissors to free up the dispenser top ready to use.

 Incidentally, it's not immediately obvious to us whether this first bottle is intended for colour/white/whatever...